-At RSM Chio Lim LLP (the "Firm"), we are committed to fostering a culture of corporate compliance, ethical behavior and good corporate governance.
+RSM Chio Lim LLP and its affiliates, collectively known as RSM Singapore (the “Firm”) are committed to fostering a culture of corporate compliance, ethical behavior and good corporate governance.
 This whistleblowing policy ("Policy") will not act to the detriment of any employee, client, supplier or any individual as a consequence of them raising with management in good faith any breach of law or any violation of the Firm's principles or values or any legal or ethical concerns.

 This Policy is intended to provide guidance to those who have major concerns over any wrongdoing within the Firm relating to unlawful conduct, financial malpractice or dangers to the public and environment that has taken place or is likely to be committed.
 Specific examples could include (list is not exhaustive):